-You don't need to save into an ISA to earn interest tax free, thanks to the introduction of the Personal Savings Allowance.
+You don't need to save into an ISA to earn interest tax free.
+Thanks to the introduction of the Personal Savings Allowance, most basic rate taxpayers will not have to pay tax on the interest they earn until it exceeds £5000.

 No, ISAs do not always pay the best rates.
 Historically, to beat an ISA you would need to find a net interest rate on a savings account that was higher than an ISA's gross interest rate.